What is a proctectomy?

 Low anterior resection (LAR).
 Cancer that is higher and deeper in the rectum may need an open LAR, which is a different

 type of surgery.
-A larger part of the rectum may need to be removed through an incision
+A larger part of the rectum will be removed through an incision made

 has spread inside your belly.